-I do not have what most would call a sophisticated pallet when it comes to wine.
+I don’t have what most would call a sophisticated pallet when it comes to wine.
 But I do know that there are some really high quality wines out there that can be had for an attractive price.
-I did some research, and some sampling, to put together my picks.
+I did some research, and some sampling, to put together the following picks.

 The descriptions provided are directly from the Vineyard or Winery’s site.

 Georges Duboeuf Beaujolais-Villages Sélection

 Chateau Saint Sernin Malbec De Galets Vintage 2012/2014

 Another red wine from France, this Malbec comes from the southwestern portion of the country, in the Cahors region.

 Another wine known for it’s fruity aroma and taste, specifically dark fruits like cherry.